wuic/wuic/README.md

 Our current release is the [v0.3.0](https://github.com/gdrouet/wuic/issues?labels=0.3.0&milestone=&page=1&state=closed) !

 Prior to v0.3.0, WUIC was not on github.
-See the old change logs [here](https://raw.github.com/gdrouet/wuic/master/changelog.txt).
+See the change logs of previous releases [here](https://raw.github.com/gdrouet/wuic/master/changelog.txt).

 You can integrate the library using this maven dependency (available on the [maven central repository](http://search.maven.org/#search|ga|1|wuic)) :